 The most important factor in healing after loss is having the support of other people.
 Even if you are not comfortable talking about your feelings, expressing them when grieving is important.
-You may prefer to express your feelings in writing or with the use of images.
 Sharing loss makes the burden of grief easier to manage.
 Support can come from different places.
 It is important to find the best support for you.